wongRegina/Wikipedia-Path-Search/README.md

 # Wikipedia Path Search

-The goal of this application is to find one of the shortest paths to get from one Wikipedia page to another Wikipedia pages.
+The goal of this application is to find one of the shortest paths to get from one Wikipedia page to another Wikipedia page.
-The path is determined by hyperlinks on the page.
-The program will return one of the shortest paths where you start from one Wikipedia page and a way to click to the other Wikipedia page.
+The edges are is determined by hyperlinks on the page.
+The application will return one of the shortest paths using the specified algorithm.

 ## Requirements